Dryade (1825 ship): Career

 Dryade left Gravesend for Sydney on 16 July.
-She put in at the Cape of Good Hope for water on 22 October and sailed from the Cape on 26 October.
+She put in at the Cape of Good Hope for water on 22 October, and sailed from the Cape on 26 October.
 She arrived at Sydney on 3 January 1840.

-On 15 February 1840 Dryade sailed for Guam in ballast.
+On 15 February 1840, Dryade sailed for Guam in ballast.
 In August Dryade was reported to have been at Manila, loading for Sydney.
 Dryade was next reported at Port Phillip, having sailed from Manila on 7 July.
 Her cargo consisted of 6002 bags sugar, 145 casks of brewer's sugar, 49 cases sugar, 22 casks of rum, 82 boxes of tea, 547 coils of rope, 11 cases hats and cigar pouches, three trunks ditto, 1000 empty bags, three bundles of rattans, 15 of cases cigars, five jars of biscuits, three sets of baskets, 62 chests of pekoe, 168 chests of souchong, 42 chests of pouchong, 50 chests of hyson, 33 chests of imperial, 27 chests of gunpowder tea, 15 boxes of cigars, 50 pairs of shoes, 400 Manilla hats, and 129 of pounds bees' wax.
 She left Port Phillip on 30 September, and arrived at Sydney on 4 October.

 On 26 November Dryade sailed for Mauritius with 200 tons of rice.
-On 20 January 1841 Dryade arrived at Mauritius from Sydney.
+On 20 January 1841, Dryade arrived at Mauritius from Sydney.

 Fate

-On 24 February 1841 Dryade departed from Mauritius for London.
+On 24 February 1841, Dryade departed from Mauritius for London.
 The initial report was that there had been no further trace of her since her departure; she was presumed to have foundered with the loss of all hands.

-Dryade was not lost without trace.
+Dryade was not lost without a trace.
 Four days out of Port Louis she sprang a leak that the pumps could not manage.
 Captain Heard then attempted to sail to Madagascar.
 Eventually the passengers and crew were forced to take to her boats in a heavy sea while about 200 miles from Port Dauphin, at the southern end of Madagascar.
-All reached Port Dauphin and remained there for 80 days, during which time the locals were the inhabitants treated them with great hospitality.
+All reached Port Dauphin and remained there for 80 days, during which time the inhabitants treated them with great hospitality.
 Eventually a small schooner carried Dryade's passengers and crew back to Mauritius, where they arrived on 3 June.
 The handful of passengers included Captain Heard's wife, and son and daughter.